We explain how we compile the monthly figures, and what they mean.

 Where Does the Data Come from?

-All the data comes from Spike, our professional content discovery platform.
+All the data comes from NewsWhip Spike and Analytics, our professional content discovery platforms.

 Spike monitors about 200,000 stories per hour, in over 60 languages, categorising content from each one by country, topic and publisher, and gathering data on topics, authors, and videos associated with each story.
 We track the speed at which each story spreads on Facebook and Twitter, as well as native content on Facebook, Twitter, Instagram, and Youtube.